Local Area History

 In 1895 Captain Boyes drilled a well and struck 112°F water at 70 feet.
 By 1900 he had built the Boyes Hot Springs Hotel on the site and soon, well-to-do San Franciscans were arriving by boat and train to take the waters at the finest hot mineral water resort in California.
 In 1923, a disastrous fire destroyed the hotel and most of Boyes Hot Springs.
 Around 1900 Captain Boyes sold the resort and retired.

-A hotel brochure in the 1920's enticed guests with "electric lights and running water throughout,... competent masseurs and masseuses,... moving pictures changed nightly,... vaudeville...and the largest mineral water tank in the world - a cure for rheumatism, stomach, kidney and nerve troubles, malaria, etc." As the Golden Gate Bridge was not constructed yet, a ferry ride across the bay and an 80-cent train ride brought guests to the depot on the hotel's grounds.
-In 1923, a fire destroyed the hotel and most of Boyes Hot Springs.
+A hotel brochure in the 1920's enticed guests with "electric lights and running water throughout... competent masseurs and masseuses,... moving pictures changed nightly,... vaudeville...and the largest mineral water tank in the world - a cure for rheumatism, stomach, kidney and nerve troubles, malaria, etc." As the Golden Gate Bridge was not constructed yet, a ferry ride across the bay and an 80-cent train ride brought guests to the depot on the hotel's grounds.

 In 1927, the current Sonoma Mission Inn rose from the ashes as an architecturally accurate replica of a California mission and San Franciscans who were "lovers of pleasure and seekers of health" flocked to the Inn.
 The local newspaper proclaimed "Sonoma Valley now has one of the finest hotels in all Northern California.
 With the convenience of auto ferries and modern highways superseding the trail over the hills and a luxurious hotel arising on the site of primitive mineral springs, all the world is destined to find its way to Boyes Hot Springs."